Sylvii1o23/dynamic-facial-expression-recognition/README.md

-Due to file size limitations, the dataset and model weights have been placed in the <a href="(https://drive.google.com/drive/folders/13F5SdpsM021hzls0vAxgC8UPK8rI70X0?usp=sharing)">cloud folder</a> If you could not have access to the cloud link, please contact s112065541@m112.nthu.edu.tw.
+Due to file size limitations, the dataset and model weights have been placed in the <a href="https://drive.google.com/drive/folders/13F5SdpsM021hzls0vAxgC8UPK8rI70X0?usp=sharing">cloud folder</a>.
+If you can not access to the cloud link, please contact s112065541@m112.nthu.edu.tw.

 <h1>Description</h1>
 <ul>